 The Council began its EDA Revolving Loan Fund (RLF) in August 1986 and by June 1988 had fully committed its initial capitalization of \$700,000.
 Later that year, a recapitalization of \$450,000 was added.
-In 1993, the Council of Governments was awarded an additional recapitalization of

-\$300,000.
-Both recapitalizations have now been lent and new loans are being made with funds that are being repaid.
-To date, the Council has loaned over \$11.3 million through the EDA RLF program resulting in the creation of over 1,012 new jobs.
-These loans have leveraged private investments of over \$56.6 million.
+In 1993, the Council of Governments was awarded an additional recapitalization of \$300,000.
+To date, the Council has loaned over \$12 million through the EDA RLF program resulting in the creation of over 1,054 new jobs.
+These loans have leveraged private investments of over \$58.3million.

 In 2012, Catawba Regional also assumed the EDA RLF portfolios of Lower Savannah, Santee Lynches and Lowcountry COGs.
-Total RLF Loan capitalization now exceeds \$6 million.
+Total RLF Loan capitalization is \$6 million.

 The COG serves as the statewide administrator for the SC DHEC's Brownfields Cleanup Revolving Loan Fund (BCRLF).
-To date 14 loans and sub grants have been made totaling over \$5.8 million.
+To date 16 loans and sub grants have been made totaling over \$7.5 million.
 These loans have leveraged an additional \$7 million in private investments.

 The Council's Development Corporation operates an SBA 504 Fixed Asset Loan Program serving the entire state of South Carolina.
-The Development Corporation is one of the most active SBA 504 lenders in the State with over \$32.5 million of SBA 504 loans originated since inception.
-Nine hundred eighty four new jobs have been created, leveraging over \$54.8 million in private investment.
+The Development Corporation is one of the most active SBA 504 lenders in the State with over \$36.4 million of SBA 504 loans originated since inception.
+One thousand twenty nine (1,029) new jobs have been created, leveraging over \$61.7 million in private investment.
 The Rural Development Intermediary Relending Program (IRP), in which the Development Corporation also is participating, has resulted in loans totaling \$3.1 million and the creation of 124 jobs.
-Finally, the Council's Community Development Financial Institution (CDFI) program has made loans of \$523,403 leveraging \$473,000 in private investment.
+Finally, the Council's Community Development Financial Institution (CDFI) program has made loans of \$523,403 leveraging \$475,000 in private investment.
 Ten new jobs were created through this program.